Two authenticators to keep you safe

 How 2-Step Verification works

-With 2-Step, if bad guys get through the password layer, they will still need your phone or other second verification method to get into your account.
+With 2-Step, if bad actors get through the password layer, they will still need your phone or other second verification methods to get into your account.

 Your credentials are valuable to criminals